ElliottMetzler/the-manhattan-project/README.md

     * Run `python3 code/input_missing_prices.py`.
 This file will produce the [ingredient_prices_clean.csv](https://github.com/ElliottMetzler/the-manhattan-project/blob/main/data/ingredient_prices_clean.csv) file with the complete ingredient prices data.

 3) Instructions to create the database:

-Note: The file [database.py](https://github.com/ElliottMetzler/the-manhattan-project/blob/main/code/database.py) addresses database configuration using SQLAlchemy and creates an engine to initialize a DBAPI connection.

     * Make a database instance in [Google Cloud Platform ("GCP")](https://cloud.google.com/).
 Go to GCP SQL and create a PostgreSQL 13 database instance, you can use the ["Create an instance"](https://console.cloud.google.com/sql/choose-instance-engine?project=deft-diode-342909) to do so.
 Make sure you whitelist the IPs in block `0.0.0.0/0` and select a password for it.
     * Create a database in GCP SQL and name it `drinks`.
 You can do that by going to the "Databases" tab in the newly created instance.
     * Connect to your database with DBeaver.
 Your host is the `Public IP Address` found in GCP SQL on the "Overview" tab.
 The port will be the default Postgres port: `5432` and the username is the default Postgres username: `postgres`, you don't have to change it.
 The password is the same password you created for the instance.
 The database you need to select is `drinks`.